 A Family Venture

-In the beginning, my 2 daughters (then 12 and 14 years) and I were a three woman team.
+In the beginning, my two daughters and I were a three woman team.
 We had no paid employees and Darrell (husband) and Daniel (son) helped minimally.
 But as time went on, Darrell and Daniel become involved and we added several paid employees.
 Darrell now handles most of the communications.
 Daniel is now in his last semester in college majoring in engineering and only helps occasionally.
 But for many years, he was a huge help in staying up late “baby sitting” new puppies.

 In 2013, we hired our first employee, 20 year old Anna.
 She worked with us for about a year and then went on to become a vet tech.
 Then we were blessed to meet Emma, a 14 year old neighbor that has worked for us after school and on Saturdays for over four years.
 She is now (in 2019) about to graduate from high school and will be going to Mississippi State to pursue a career as a veterinarian.
 Katherine and Jessi, two other high schoolers joined our team in 2016.
 They both home school and are able to work mornings.
 All three of these girls have had a big impact on Summer Brook Acres.
 They will all be graduating this year.
 Sadly, only Jessi will stay in town and continue working with us.